Karim Bhaluani: keeping my options open

 "Once I'd finished my undergraduate degree at Reading, I wasn't entirely sure what I wanted to do next - but I realised I wasn't done with education and I wanted to carry on.
 The Classics Department's postgraduate courses offer a good balance between independent work, research work, taught modules and one-on-one supervision.

 Doing a master's degree consolidates skills such as essay writing, team-work, independent work, organisational skills and time-management: you learn these skills at undergraduate level, but a master's allows you to take your development one step further."

 "Postgraduate study is really beneficial if you're considering an academic career-path, but it also helps with other careers: it teaches you the life skills you wouldn't necessarily have developed on your undergraduate course, and helps you to stand out from the crowd."

-Karim plans to move abroad and teach English as a foreign language after completing his master's course:
+Karim moved abroad and to teach English as a foreign language after completing his master's course:

-I've decided on this career-path because I enjoy teaching, and because I love languages.
-Studying Latin and Greek during my Classics degrees has helped me to learn other languages, but it also helps me to understand English and the structure of the English language better, which will help me to teach it as a foreign language."
+Karim decided on this career-path because he enjoys teaching, and because he loves languages.
+Studying Latin and Greek during his Classics degrees helped him understand the structure of the English language better and teach the language to a high standard.

 "I am now back in England studying for a PGCE in Primary Education.
 Although the course is school-based, a large portion of it focuses on academic research and completing master's-level assignments.
 My undergraduate and master's degrees at Reading have helped me unequivocally in this regard.
 Once qualified, I hope to spend some more time teaching abroad and do what I can to help those in need. "